 Is predictive maintenance cost-effective?

 As tempting as it all sounds, the question still lingers in the air.
 Is predictive maintenance really cost-effective?
 As any maintenance manager knows, most condition monitoring techniques – a non-negotiable condition for predictive maintenance – still come with high upfront costs.
 And then there’s still the cost of data modelling and analysis.
-For a lot of companies, it may be prohibitive.
+While cmms software can help streamline these processes, for a lot of companies, it may be prohibitive.
 So one wonders if predictive maintenance is the oasis in the desert we all want it to be.

 We set out to find the answer.
 According to a widely quoted McKinsey study published in 2018, predictive maintenance can improve maintenance efficiency and generate “substantial savings” in more ways than one: